DevCycleHQ/devcycle-docs/docs/platform/experimentation/feature-experimentation.md

 ![Adding a Metric](/feature-experiment-control-metric.png)

 Now that you have a metric added and a control Variation selected, the performance of the experiment will be tracked over time.
-With the performance of the treatment Variation compared to the control Variation with Difference and Chance of Beating Baseline percentages shown and updated in real-time as the experiment runs.
+The performance of the treatment Variation compared to the control Variation will be tracked by the Difference and Statistical Significance indicator in real-time as the experiment progresses.

 ![Reviewing Metric Performance](/feature-experiment-full.png)